European shares hit record high as Middle East, trade tensions ease

 German industrial production rose more than expected in November, data showed.
 However, a separate reading showed that the country’s exports sank well below expectations, indicating that demand for goods from the industrial powerhouse still remained languid.

-Carmaker BMW (BMWG.DE) rose 0.8%, with traders saying brokerage Exane had upgraded the stock.
+Carmaker BMW rose 0.8%, with traders saying brokerage Exane had upgraded the stock.

-Technology .SX8P was the best performing regional subindex and gains were led by a 2% rise in chipmaker Infineon Technologies (IFXGn.DE).
+Technology was the best performing regional subindex and gains were led by a 2% rise in chipmaker Infineon Technologies.
+(Reporting by Ambar Warrick in Bengaluru; Editing by Arun Koyyur)